jessicastockdale/PBLA/README.md

 ## Usage

-The code is written in [R](https://www.r-project.org/).
-Required packages will be installed automatically.
+The code is written in [R](https://www.r-project.org/) and C. Required packages will be installed automatically.

 ## Organization
 * `data`: datasets used in the paper